Courses & Workshops

 • Parenting Tips

-The next course will start on April 23rd from 10am till 12pm.
-The course is currently full but to be added to the waiting list, please contact Lynne Laverty on 020 8429 1552 or firstname.lastname@example.org.
+The next course will start on Thursday 22nd September and will be an evening course from 7pm till 9pm.
+The course is full with a wait list.
+For further information or to be added to the waiting list please contact Lynne Laverty on 020 8429 1552 or firstname.lastname@example.org.

-This supportive 10 week course is designed to help parents deal with the challenging behaviour brought on by the conditions of ADHD/ASD and other co-morbid conditions.
+This supportive 10 week course is designed to help parents deal with the challenging behaviour brought on by the conditions of ADHD/ASC and other co-morbid conditions.

 The course focuses on building self-esteem and how to communicate effectively with your children, as well as dealing with feelings (theirs and ours).
 Setting limits and boundaries and dealing with anger are also covered.
 The condition of ADHD is looked at and explored and parents/carers are given an opportunity to work on difficult issues in a safe a non judgemental environment.